Home » Good Distribution Practice

 Alignment with EU and International Regulations

-The scope of pharmaceutical distribution often extends beyond national borders.
-In an era of globalisation, it\’s crucial for the UK\’s GDP regulations to align with broader EU and international standards.
+The scope of Pharma Logistics often extends beyond national borders.
+In an era of globalisation, it’s crucial for the UK’s GDP regulations to align with broader EU and international standards.
 This alignment not only promotes consistency in practices but also facilitates the smooth movement of pharmaceuticals across borders.

 In compliance with EU regulations, the UK has adopted the principles of Good Distribution Practice outlined in the EU GDP guidelines.
 This harmonisation ensures that pharmaceutical products distributed within the UK meet the same rigorous standards as those within the EU, reinforcing the credibility of the British pharmaceutical industry on the global stage.